National Bourbon Day

 And it is more likely that it was a medical man, Dr James Crow, rather than a man of the cloth, who created the style of whiskey we recognise as bourbon today with his mastering of the sour mash process sometime between 1825 and 1845.
 Or perhaps it was not a man at all, but a woman - Catherine Carpenter of Casey County, Kentucky who is thought to have been the first to use the sour mash process in 1818.

 Let's not let the truth stand in the way of a good story - or a good excuse to drink bourbon.
 So, we're toasting the good Reverend with a Haberdasher - made reverential by its use of Chartreuse.
+And such a momentous day calls for more than one drink so we present our 20 best Bourbon cocktails for your delectation.

 Despite the name 'sandpaper', or 'glasspaper' as it is often called, the abrasive material glued onto these sheets of paper or rolls of cloth is neither sand nor glass.
 These materials have been replaced by abrasives such as aluminium oxide or silicon carbide.